spacetelescope/pastasoss/README.md

 Community feedback  and contribution is encouraged!

-If you make use of this code, please cite: TBD
+If you make use of this code, please cite the two JWST technical reports:

+- Characterization of the visit-to-visit Stability of the GR700XD Spectral Traces for NIRISS/SOSS Observations: https://arxiv.org/abs/2311.07769
+- Characterization of the visit-to-visit Stability of the GR700XD Wavelength Calibration for NIRISS/SOSS Observations: https://arxiv.org/abs/2311.07771